USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 ## Troubleshooting

 Confirm that Tomcat is running.
-From the Start menu, find and open the application named `Monitor Tomcat`.
+From the Start menu, find and open the application named `Monitor Tomcat` (shown in Figure {@fig:tomcat_properties}).
 Check that the Service Status is listed as Started.
 If Tomcat is not running, click the Start button to start the service.

 ![Tomcat Properties](images/Tomcat_Properties.png){#fig:tomcat_properties}

 Confirm that the EMF web application was installed successfully.
-In Windows Explorer, navigate to the Tomcat installation directory; by default, this is C:\Program Files\Apache Software Foundation\Tomcat 8.5.
+In Windows Explorer, navigate to the Tomcat installation directory; by default, this is C:\\Program Files\\Apache Software Foundation\\Tomcat 8.5 (Figure {@fig:tomcat_webapps}).

 ![Tomcat Webapps Directory](images/Tomcat_Webapps.png){#fig:tomcat_webapps}

 Inside the Tomcat directory, open "webapps".
 You should see a file named `emf.war`, a directory named `emf`, a directory named `exports`, and a few other directories created by Tomcat.
 If you don't see a file named emf.war, then the installation process wasn't able to create it, most likely due to permissions issues.
 Make sure you run `Install_EMF.bat` as an administrator.

-Logs for Tomcat and the EMF server can be found in the "logs" folder inside the Tomcat installation directory (e.g. C:\Program Files\Apache Software Foundation\Tomcat 8.5).
+Logs for Tomcat and the EMF server can be found in the "logs" folder inside the Tomcat installation directory (e.g. C:\\Program Files\\Apache Software Foundation\\Tomcat 8.5) (Figure {@fig:tomcat_logs}).
 The file tomcat8-stdout.[date].log contains the console output from running the EMF server.

 ![Tomcat Logs](images/Tomcat_Logs.png){#fig:tomcat_logs}

 When running the EMF client, a command prompt window shows any errors or messages.
-A normal startup of the EMF client is shown below:
+A normal startup of the EMF client is shown in Figure {@fig:emf_client_command_window}:

 ![EMF Client Command Window](images/EMF_Client_Command_Window.png){#fig:emf_client_command_window}